How to Setup Metered Paywall for WordPress Content

 Finally, save your changes.

-Next is to use the Metered Paywall addon to define the posts and the number of free views guests and non-members of the Standard plan are limited to.
+Next, use the Metered Paywall addon to define the posts and the number of free views guests and non-members of the Standard plan are limited to.

-Go to ProfilePress >> Content Protection and click the Metered Paywall menu tab.
+To set up the actual metered paywall feature, go to ProfilePress >> Content Protection and click the Metered Paywall menu tab.

-The Reset limitation after setting lets you define how long before a restricted user can once again view protected content for free after hitting their limit.
+The Reset limitation after setting lets you define how long before a restricted WordPress user can once again view protected content for free after hitting their limit.

-Use the Restrictions section to define the post types and, optionally, the taxonomy to make available for free viewing and the number of free views to grant to users.
+Use the Restrictions section to define the WordPress post types and, optionally, the taxonomy to make available for free viewing and the number of free views to grant to users.

 If you’ve added multiple roles of restrictions and want to use a single value for the total number of allowed free views regardless of content type or taxonomy, use the Total Free Views setting.